 The FCLKDIV register is used to control timed events in program and erase algorithms.
-This register is unbanked.

 Figure 3-2 Flash Clock Divider Register (FCLKDIV)

 All bits in the FCLKDIV register are readable, bits 6-0 are write once and bit 7 is not writable.